databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_scalex(tile)

-    Computes the scale of the tile tile in the X direction.
+    Computes the scale of the raster tile in the X direction.

-    :param tile: A column containing the tile tile.
+    :param tile: A column containing the raster tile.
     :type tile: Column (RasterTileType)
     :rtype: Column: DoubleType